Graph Foundation Models: Concepts, Opportunities and Challenges: GNN-based Models

 \subsubsection{Generative Methods}

 In addition to contrastive methods, some generative graph pre-training approaches have been proposed.
 The aim of generative pre-training methods is to enable GNNs to understand the general structural and attribute semantics of graphs.
 Thus, the GNNs can be adapted to downstream tasks with universal information.
-Generative learning frameworks for graphs can be classified into two categories based on how they acquire generative targets~\cite{xie2022self}: Graph Reconstruction and Property Prediction.
+Generative learning frameworks for graphs can be classified into two categories based on how they acquire generative targets~\cite{xie2022self}: graph reconstruction and property prediction.

 Graph reconstruction aims to reconstruct specific parts of given graphs, emphasizing fidelity in reproducing the original graph structure or node attributes.
 For example, VGAE~\cite{VGAE} extends the VAE to the graph domain, where it first employs GCN as an encoder to generate node embeddings and then reconstructs the adjacency matrix by the inner product of node embeddings.
-Although these methods enable models to capture the relationships between nodes and neighbors, they overlook the high-order structural information and attribute semantic information in the graph.
 Furthermore, GPT-GNN \cite{GPT-GNN} proposes the self-supervised edge and attribute generation tasks to push the model to understand the inherent dependencies of attribute and structure.
 As a result, the model can learn high-order structure and semantic information.
-GraphMAE \cite{GraphMAE} and GraphMAE2 \cite{GraphMAE2} consider that previous generative methods overemphasize structure information, instead, they employ the reconstruction of features and a re-mask decoding strategy in a self-supervised manner.
+GraphMAEs \cite{GraphMAE,GraphMAE2} consider that previous generative methods overemphasize structure information, instead, they employ the reconstruction of features and a re-mask decoding strategy in a self-supervised manner.
 In the property prediction category, models focus on learning and predicting non-trivial properties of provided graphs.
 For instance, GROVER~\cite{rong2020self} introduces tasks for nodes and edges, predicting context-aware properties within local subgraphs.
 The graph-level self-supervision task aims to predict motifs, framing it as a multi-label classification problem with each motif as a label.

 Although generative methods are capable of generating novel content, the quality and interpretability of the content are hard to guarantee.
 In the future, it remains to be explored how to enhance the accuracy and rationality of the generative methods.